Meet our Team

 Kara Wooldrik

-OUTDOOR INCLUSION SPECIALIST (Maine)
+OUTDOOR ACCESSIBILITY SPECIALIST (Maine)

 Kara (she/her) has focused her career on creating experiences that inspire and equip people to create communities that are more healthy, equitable, just and sustainable, for people and nature alike.
 Prior to joining Community Geographics, she was the Executive Director of Portland Trails for 10 years.
-She chairs an international team of colleagues who are using trails in towns and cities as tools to address climate, equity, health, and transportation challenges.
+She chairs an international team of colleagues who are using trails in towns and cities as tools to address climate, health, and transportation challenges.

 Otto